luismiguelcasadodiaz/42Barcelona_ciber_onion_docker/README.md

 you will see 3 sections in this docker file: one for __Nginx__, one for __ssh__ and one for __user creation__.

-to start both services, the docker entry point is a sh script.

-> /usr/sbin/nginx -g 'daemon off;' &
-> ssh-keygen -A
-> /usr/sbin/sshd -D -e "$@"
+### SSHD fortification

+Runnig bash's sed command dockerfile adjust at will sshd_config.

+To do: Lock ssh connecitio th the dir wiht ChrootDirectory + ForceCommand I need to adjust folder ownership correclty.

+### user _creation

 I suffered some headache here creating the user for the ssh service.
 The problem is that rutinary i set a /bin/bash shell for the added User.
 I was not aware that the alpine image comes with /bin/sh __only__.
 This was constantly rejecting my ssh connection cause server could not set up the shell for the user.

+### Docker initialization

+To start both services, the docker entry point is a sh script.

+> /usr/sbin/nginx -g 'daemon off;' &
+> ssh-keygen -A
+> /usr/sbin/sshd -D -e "$@"

 [Suggestions to secure nginx reached from Tor](https://blog.0day.rocks/securing-a-web-hidden-service-89d935ba1c1d)